NCAR/ConfigMaster/README.md

 When you clone the repository, you will also get several subdirectories named example1 to example{N}.

-Examples 4 and 5 are the latest, and most useful examples.
-Since they are still relatively simple, and will fit most users needs, I recommend you start there.
+Examples 4 is the  most useful examples.
+I recommend you start there.
+Here is a short description of the other examples.

-## Example 1
-A simple example with logging support turned off.
+* **Example 1** - A simple example with logging support turned off.

-## Example 2
-Similar to example 1, but shows you how to put your parameter definitions in a separate file, instead of within the script itself.
+* **Example 2** - Similar to example 1, but shows you how to put your parameter definitions in a separate file, instead of within the script itself.
 Logging support is off.

-## Example 3
-Same as example 1, except it also uses environment variables, and logic in the param file.
+* **Example 3** - Same as example 1, except it also uses environment variables, and logic in the param file.
 Logging support is off.

-## Example 4
+### Example 4
-This example uses configuration defintion in the script and has the integrated logging enabled.
+* Defines the configuration file in the script
+* Integrated logging enabled.

 [Example4.py Source](https://raw.githubusercontent.com/NCAR/ConfigMaster/master/example4/example4.py)

-### Output
+#### Output
 Here is what the usage statement looks like:
 ```
 $ ./example4.py -h